Tkay2808/TITANIC-SURVIVAL-ANALYSIS/README.md

 ![Image preview](Raw_dataset.JPG)

-The information in each column above represents the following features:
+The information in each column above has the following features:

 1. **pclass** — Passenger Class (1 = 1st; 2 = 2nd; = 3rd)
 2. **survived** — Survival (0 = No; 1 = Yes)